 Buying the Freehold (collective enfranchisement)

-A Nominee Purchaser is required to be decide upon at an early stage of the process because leaseholders choose a single person, one of the leaseholders, a corporate individual, a Resident Management Company established by the leaseholders, or a trust,they will be a) responsible for conducting the later stages of the process and b) on completion will be the new landlord responsible for the management of the building.
+A Nominee Purchaser is required to be decide upon at an early stage of the process because whether leaseholders choose one of the leaseholders, a corporate individual, a Resident Management Company established by the leaseholders, or a trust, the Nominee Purchaser will be a) responsible for conducting the later stages of the process and b) on completion will be the new landlord responsible for the management of the building.

 Note: the RMC must be established before the Initial Notice is served.